 Breaking Up with Toxic People

-When I was in my twenties and early thirties, I was still spending time with a group of friends I’d made in university.
-Over the years, I’d had a lot of fun with them, and we had some very special moments together, but it eventually got to a point where I felt like I just couldn’t be myself—and that I was often being judged for who I was.
+When I was in my late twenties and early thirties, my “crew” was a group of friends that I’d made in university.
+Over the years, we partied and had fun together non-stop across a range of experiences, and we had some very special moments together.
+But eventually I started to notice that it was feeling harder and harder for me to be myself in their company and I felt like I was being judged for who I was.

-For example, while we were hanging out, my passion for social justice issues would naturally come up in conversation (for example, becoming enraged and starting to rant when racist bouncers wouldn’t let us into a club because of our skin color).
-Some of these friends would roll their eyes and make comments like, “She’s so radical,” or they would groan and say, “There she goes again.”
-And more.
+For example, while we were hanging out, my passion for social justice issues would naturally come up in conversation (for example, becoming enraged and starting to rant when racist bouncers wouldn’t let us into a club because of our skin color), and I would vent about racism and White supremacy.
+In response, some of my then-friends would roll their eyes and make comments like, “She’s so radical,” or they would groan and say, “There she goes again,” and more.

-As these moments became more frequent, and I felt less like I could be my whole self with my friends, I knew I had to do something.
-It was around this time that I went to do my yoga teacher training at an ashram in India, which started a new chapter of my life.
+As these moments became more frequent, and I felt less like I could be my Authentic Self with my friends, I knew I had to do something.
+It was around this time that I went to do my yoga teacher training at an ashram in India, which led me to start a new chapter of my life.
 I promised myself that I would rid my life of experiences and relationships that caused me to feel bad about who I was.

-As part of this commitment, I deeply struggled with what to do about the friend group that was my main social outlet.
+As part of this commitment, I deeply struggled with what to do about this friend group.
 I was very afraid of letting go of this group because I worried that I’d end up sitting at home on weekends feeling like a “loser.”
 But I had to be true to how I was feeling, so I made the super gutsy decision to break up with them.
 This meant having some tough, awkward conversations letting people know why I was no longer going to spend time with them.

 Through this experience I learned that sometimes letting go of relationships is critical to living a healthier life.